Skip to content

 TL;DR

-It is the source maps.
+It's the source maps.

 Why are (some) other bundle analyzers inaccurate?